terrastruct/d2/ci/release/changelogs/next.md

 #### Breaking changes

 - For usages of D2 as a library, `d2dagrelayout.Layout` and `d2elklayout.Layout` now accept a third parameter for options.
-If you would like to keep the defaults, change your code to call `dagrelayout.DefaultLayout` and `d2elklayout.DefaultLayout` respectively.
+If you would like to keep the defaults, please change your code to call `dagrelayout.DefaultLayout` and `d2elklayout.DefaultLayout` respectively.